We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Map of Koh Samui (click to enlarge in a new window)

 A popular and friendly tourist island in the Gulf of Thailand, Samui offers tourists plenty of action activities and adventure, as well as access to modern amenities.
-Yet the island manages to retain most of its natural charm, with tropical jungles, waterfalls and some superb beaches and bays just waiting to be discovered.
-People for whom a scuba diving package is the main focus of their holiday tend to prefer Koh Tao, the west coast of Thailand and the Similan islands.
-But Koh Samui is ideal for tourists who want to enjoy all that the island has to offer, including a few days of resort diving in Thailand.
+Yet the island manages to retain most of its relaxed pace and natural charm, with tropical jungles, waterfalls and some superb beaches and bays just waiting to be discovered.
+People for whom a scuba diving package is the main focus of their holiday tend to prefer Koh Tao, or the west coast of Thailand and the Similan islands.
+But Koh Samui is ideal for tourists who want to enjoy all that the island has to offer, including a few days of enjoyable resort diving.

 Return to the top of the page